SS Prins Hendrik (1874): Ordering and construction

-SS Prinses Hendrik was built for Stoomvaart Maatschappij Nederland (SMN) by John Elder & Co. of Govan on the River Clyde.
+SS Prins Hendrik was built for Stoomvaart Maatschappij Nederland (SMN) by John Elder & Co. of Govan on the River Clyde.
 The order for the ship was caused by the disaster of a previous SS Prins Hendrik which sunk in the Red Sea on 27 September 1873.
 The decision to place this order in Glasgow was taken by mid October.

-Prinses Hendrik was laid down as yard number 232 at John Elder & Co in Gowan on 31 January 1874.
+Prins Hendrik was laid down as yard number 232 at John Elder & Co in Gowan on 31 January 1874.
 She was launched on 30 September 1874.
 On 13 November 1874 she made her trial runs on the Clyde under Captain M.C.
 Braat, and reached 13 knots.
 On 18 November 1874 she left Greenock for Nieuwediep (Den Helder).